abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 {% dialog tests/tutorespfn/Refs/teph4zpr_gwpt_7.abo %}

-if you search for "k-points included in gstore:":
+if you search for "k-points included in gstore:", you will get:

 ```
 grep "k-points included in gstore:" teph4zpr_gwpt_7.abo